-Even if you are not a licentiate of the Medical Council of Canada, you may be eligible for a restricted certificate of registration.
-This may be the case if you have successfully completed one of the following exams:
+Even if you are not a licentiate of the Medical Council of Canada, you may be eligible for a certificate of registration if you have successfully completed one of the following exams:

 - ECFMG certification plus USMLE Step 3.
 This applies to international medical graduates (IMGs) who passed USMLE Step 2 Clinical Skills Assessment (CSA) between July 1, 1998 and June 14, 2004.